Skip to main content

 Logical operators: AND vs. OR

-AND Operator: Use the AND operator (select If all from the dropdown) when you want all specified conditions to be met for a visitor to be included in your segment.
-This operator is ideal for narrowing your target audience to those who meet all of your defined criteria.
+AND Operator: Use the AND operator (select If all from the dropdown) when you want the visitor to meet all specified conditions to include them in your segment.
+This operator narrows your target audience to those who meet all of your defined criteria.

-• Example: If you set an AND condition for visitors who are “New Visitors” AND “On Mobile”, only visitors who are both new to your site and accessing it via a mobile device will be included in the segment.
+• Example: If you set an AND condition for "New Visitors" AND "On Mobile", Kameleoon only includes visitors who are both new to your site and accessing it via a mobile device.

-OR Operator: Use the OR operator (select If any from the dropdown) when you want a visitor to meet any one of the specified conditions to be included in your segment.
-This operator broadens your target audience to include visitors who meet any one of your criteria.
+OR Operator: Use the OR operator (select If any from the dropdown) when you want the visitor to meet any one of the specified conditions to include them in your segment.
+This operator broadens your target audience.

-• Example: If you set an OR condition for visitors who are “New Visitors” OR “On Mobile”, visitors who are either new to your site or accessing it via a mobile device will be included in the segment.
+• Example: If you set an OR condition for "New Visitors" OR "On Mobile", Kameleoon includes visitors who are either new to your site or accessing it via a mobile device.

 note